-Jabra Elite 85t vs. Samsung Galaxy Buds Pro: Bluetooth connection
+Jabra Elite 85t vs Samsung Galaxy Buds Pro: Bluetooth connection

-Connection strength is great with either headset, but Jabra has a leg up when it comes to productivity: the Elite 85t supports Bluetooth multipoint, so you can connect the buds to two source devices at a time.
+Connection strength is great with either headset, but Jabra has a leg up on productivity: the Elite 85t supports Bluetooth multipoint so that you can connect the buds to two source devices simultaneously.
 Samsung supports automatic device switching among compatible Samsung Galaxy devices, as long as they’re all affiliated with the same Samsung account.

 The Samsung Galaxy Buds Pro offers full mono mode support, so you can choose between the left or right earbud for mono playback.
 This is a must-have feature for hearing-impaired listeners, and is generally useful if you just want to switch it up every once in a while.
 The Jabra Elite 85t also supports mono playback, but it’s limited to the right earbud.

 All Android and iPhone users have complete access to software features and updates for the Elite 85t through the Jabra Sound+ mobile app.
-You can use the Sound+ app to make granular adjustments to active noise cancelling (ANC) intensity, toggle HearThru mode, locate the earbuds, and more.
+You can use the Sound+ app to make granular adjustments to active noise canceling (ANC) intensity, toggle HearThru mode, locate the earbuds, and more.
 Jabra also includes a five-band custom EQ module, which you can use to adjust the sound profile.
 These settings are then saved to the earbuds and applied no matter what source device you use.

 You can also create three different presets called “Moments” for different environments you plan to use the Elite 85t in (My Moment, Commute, and Focus).
 Each option presents you with a certain level of ANC or HearThru, and you can customize the intensity of either to your liking.
 Cycling between these situational recipes is much faster than making small changes every time you wear the earphones.